 The application of handheld computing in the retail and hospitality industry is versatile.
 Managers can have the ability to stay mobile on the floor and at the same time have all the tools to help customers effectively.

 Another way mobile computing enables and streamlines the way the modern world works is by making warehousing more efficient.

-When the warehouse workers have the ability to immediately verify shipments and purchase orders, maximum accuracy is guaranteed.
+When the warehouse workers can immediately verify shipments and purchase orders, maximum accuracy is guaranteed.
 If you have a mounted mobile computer on a forklift or other vehicle, you get more immediate inventory visibility.

 Lastly, it would be impossible to talk about mobile computing without pointing out its impact on education.
 Instructors and students used various mobile devices to communicate and perform tasks.

-The use of mobile computing in education has been transformative.
+The use of mobile computer technology in education has been transformative.
 Various mobile tools such as smartboards and tablets make education systems more accessible for those who rely on visual and auditory learners.

 Mobile Computing Solutions – Hardware